Important information for our community, especially those that have purchased a Ninja blender between March 2012 through September 2015

 One way to eliminate the risk of laceration is to pour the contents through the pour snout while the lid is still locked onto the pitcher.
 Another way to minimize the risk is to carefully remove both the lid and the stacked blade assembly from the pitcher before the user pours out its contents.

 But you can sidestep the risk entirely by getting a blender with better safety features!!
 Blendtec blenders have an excellent reputation for safety, as none of its blender models has ever been subjected to a recall.
-In fact, video demonstrations prove that the safety blades of Blendtec pose no risk of lacerations at all.
+In fact, the safety blades of Blendtec pose no risk of lacerations at all.

 Simply by choosing the right blender model, you can enjoy the health benefits of using a blender without risking any injuries to yourself.